vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 **A practical guide to building, scaling, and managing microservices architectures**

-> "Microservices are small, autonomous services that work together." — Sam Newman, *Building Microservices*
+As defined by Sam Newman in his foundational text *Building Microservices*, microservices are "small, autonomous services that work together."
+This definition emphasizes the dual requirements of independence and interoperability.

 *Featuring The Adaptive Granularity Strategy (Author's Method)*